rajnidua/the-coach-plus/README.md

 It also provides the people with skills ,who want to become a coach a digital platform through which they can easily connect to their students.

 WHEN I arrive on the website
-THEN I am greeted with a welcome page that tells you everything about the app.
+THEN I am greeted with a welcome page that tells me everything about the app.
+WHEN I scroll down the welcome page
+THEN get a contact form
+WHEN I input all the details in the contact form
+THEN an email is sent to TheCoach+ support team
 WHEN I click on login button
-THEN I am diverted to a login page where I have option to sign in as well WHEN I login with correct credentials
+THEN I am diverted to a login page where I have option to sign in as well WHEN I sign in as a new user
+THEN an email is sent to TheCoach+ support team
+WHEN I login with correct credentials
-THEN I am taken to the homepage with an additional option Student Dashboard WHEN I click on Student Dashboard button
+THEN I am taken to the homepage with an additional option Student Dashboard WHEN I click on Find-A-Coach option in the navbar
 THEN I am taken to a new page
 WHEN I select a sport on this page
 THEN I am presented with a list of coaches for that particular coach